adrianprecub/screen-olympics-support/privacy-policy.md

 - ✅ No information is sent to external servers
 - ✅ No user accounts are required
 - ✅ No internet connection is required
+- ✅ No third-party analytics
+- ✅ No third-party advertising

 ## Data Storage